Verlander stays in control, pitches Astros past Yankees 5-1

 Closer Ken Giles, tagged Sunday as the Astros blew a five-run lead in the ninth at Cleveland, pitched the final inning and worked around a leadoff single.

-As he left, Verlander took off his cap and waved it toward a solid contingent of Astros fans wearing bright orange behind the dugout.

-Verlander has done this before against the Yankees, especially lately.
+Verlander has dominated the Yankees in his most recent outings.
 He was the MVP of the AL Championship Series last October, going 2-0 and limiting New York to one run in 16 innings while striking out 21.

 Earlier this month, Verlander pitched eight shutout innings against the Yankees and fanned 14.
 This time, Verlander allowed five hits in 6 2/3 innings, fanning five without a walk.